-- Painted Rocks- If you want to get a little artsy then add in some rocks, paints and brushes to the basket for some crafty fun.
+- Painted Rocks- If you want to get a little artsy then add some rocks, paints, and brushes to the basket for some crafty fun.

-- Finger Painted Flower Pots- Prepare for spring with these pots.
-Add in a flower pot, paints, dirt and seeds into your child’s basket for some growing fun.
+- Fingerprint Flower Pots- Prepare for spring with these pots.
+Add in a flower pot, paints, dirt, and seeds into your child’s basket for some growing fun.

 This basket idea is inspired by no other than the Easter Bunny himself.
 Check out these ideas!